Selected verses from Genesis 22

 As Abraham and Isaac approached the fateful place, Isaac looked around, saw the fire and wood, but no animal for the offering. “…Where is the lamb for the burnt offering?”
 Isaac asked his father.

-The Lord tested Abraham (verse 1).
+The Lord tested Abraham to see if he feared God (vv.
+1, 12).
 A test from God is designed to move you forward in faith.
 The purpose of Satan’s temptations is to trip you up so you will fall backward.
 This was a test.
 And Abraham passed.
 He was blessed accordingly (verses 15-18).
 Why the blessing?
-Because Abraham obeyed God (verse 18).
+Because God is gracious and Abraham obeyed God (verse 18).

-This is the nature of covenantal living.
-If you obey God and the conditions of his covenant, God promises blessings (because he graciously sets the terms of the covenant, not because he has to).
-If you disobey, he promises curses.
+This is part of our covenantal relationship with God.
+If we obey God and the conditions of his covenant, God promises blessings (because he graciously sets the terms of the covenant, not because he must).
+If we disobey, he promises curses.
 What either of those may look like is not so clear.
 That God promises to work this way is very clear.

-I wonder what blessings God desires to pour out upon us for our obedience today and tomorrow.
+I wonder what blessings God desires to pour out upon us for our faithfulness today.
 Deeper faith maybe?
 More influence for the Kingdom perhaps?
 Greater responsibility?
 God specifically said Abraham’s descendants would be blessed through his faithfulness.
-Might our obedience now impact our children and our children’s children after them, for a thousand generations?
-I believe the answer is yes to all of those questions.
+Might our obedience now impact our children and our children’s children later?
+I believe the answer is “yes” to all those questions.

 If God chooses to bless us in material ways, that’s fine.
-(We ought to notice that he already has, and then some.)
+(Of course, we ought to thank God every day for the many “material” blessings we have already received from him.)
 But shouldn’t the blessings we desire be things like, “Thy Kingdom come, thy will be done, on earth as it is heaven”?
-And shouldn’t the provisions we hope God will bestow upon us be along the lines of an ever-increasing knowledge of him (John 17:3), a growing conformity to his character, and an ever-expanding influence for his Kingdom, so everyone in our “territory” will bow before our King in willing and joyful submission?
+And shouldn’t the provisions we hope God will bestow upon us be along the lines of an ever-increasing knowledge of and communion with him, a growing conformity to his likeness, and an ever-expanding influence for his Kingdom?

-Abraham was obedient and God blessed him.
-Will you be obedient too?
-How?
-How is God calling you to faithfully follow him today?
-Abraham was asked to sacrifice one who meant the whole world to him – his beloved son.
+2. Abraham was told to sacrifice the whole world to him – his beloved son.
 What form of sacrificial living is God calling you to?
-Will you obey?